OSGeo/gdal/doc/source/programs/gdal_raster_hillshade.rst

 the units of the raster band (as returned by :cpp:func:`GDALRasterBand::GetUnitsType`, if it is metre, foot international or US survey foot).
-Note that for geographic CRS, the result for source datasets at high latitudes may be incorrect, and prior reprojection to a polar projection might be needed using :ref:`gdal_raster_reproject_subcommand`.
+Note that for geographic CRS, the result for source datasets at high latitudes may be incorrect, and prior reprojection to a polar projection might be needed using :ref:`gdal_raster_reproject`.

 If x (east-west) and y (north-south) units are identical, but z (elevation) units are different, the :option:`--xscale` and :option:`--yscale` can be used to set